saikhu/ViT-PGC/README.md

 # ViT-PGC: vision transformer for pedestrian gender classification

-Implementation of ViT-PGC: vision transformer for pedestrian gender classification on small-size dataset paper published in Pattern Analysis and Applications
+Implementation of ViT-PGC: vision transformer for pedestrian gender classification on small-size dataset paper published in Pattern Analysis and Applications.

 https://doi.org/10.1007/s10044-023-01196-2

+The data used in this project you can access: https://mmlab.ie.cuhk.edu.hk/projects/PETA.html

 To cite: